Remove statues from roads, HC tells MP govt

 The court directed the Bhopal Municipal Corporation to remove Singh’s statue from the Nanke petrol pump tri-section.

-The order stated: “The state is directed by a writ of mandamus to remove all statues erected on public roads, pavements, sideways and any other public utility place at any village, town or city situated within MP, which had been erected on or after 18.01.2013.”
+The order stated: “The state is directed by a writ of mandamus to remove all statues erected on public roads, pavements, sideways and any other public utility place at any village, town or city situated within MP, which had been erected on or after 18.01.2013 (the date of restraint order passed by the Apex Court in SLP (C) 8519/2006 (Union of India Vs State of Gujarat and others).”

+It added: “Henceforth the respondents are restrained by way of a writ prohibition from installing any statue on public roads, pavements, sideways and any other public utility place situated in any village town or city within the state of MP.”

 🗞 Subscribe Now: Get Express Premium to access the best Election reporting and analysis 🗞️